merc1er/bitcoinpython/docs/source/guide/keys.rst

     >>> dir(Key) == dir(PrivateKeyTestnet)
     True

-The only difference is the network operations for :class:`~bitcash.PrivateKeyTestnet` will use BitcoinCash's test network where coins have no value.
+The only difference is the network operations for :class:`~bitcoinpython.PrivateKeyTestnet` will use BitcoinCash's test network where coins have no value.
 As such, the derived address will also be different.